jamesjmtaylor/blog/site/content/post/aar-pt-3-xamarin-c-azure.md

 title: 'AAR pt 3 (Xamarin/C#/Azure)'
 date: 2018-02-01T12:58:08.374Z
 ---
+If you haven't had a chance to read the first entry in the series for context, [you can do so here](/post/after-action-review-aar/).
 We do a fair amount of .NET development over at Steelcase.
 When I first joined the mobile development team we seriously considered doing our mobile applications in Xamarin.
 We eventually decided against it since Steelcase is a very heavily design driven company, and Xamarin just wouldn't provide the flexibility that a purely native approach does.
 But in the spirit of giving Xamarin a fair shake we spent a sprint working in it to get an idea of it's capabilities.
 Below are the lessons I learned, as well as some I've come to learn after working with Steelcase's C#/Azure backend.

 * To issue adb commands in Xamarin Studio go to the menu bar and select **Tools**>**SDK Command Prompts.**
 * To find a package name right click the project and select **options**>**Android Applications **> **Package Name.**